RamlaBurhan/ProjectBasedLearning/LAMP_Stack/README.md

 1. With the default DirectoryIndex settings on Apache, a file name index.html will always take precedence ove and index.php file.

-if you want to change the behaviour you'll need to edit  the /etc/apache2/mods-enabled/dir.conf file and change the order in which the indec.php file is listed with then DirectoryIndex directive
+If you want to change the behaviour, you'll need to edit  the /etc/apache2/mods-enabled/dir.conf file and change the order in which the indec.php file is listed with then DirectoryIndex directive

 ```Bash
 sudo vim /etc/apache2/mods-enabled/dir.conf